 Chapter 5 describes how to use goal setting and feedback.

-Finally, chapter 6 discussed specific components of the exercise
+Finally, chapter 6 discussed specific components of exercise

 setting.
-Topics include, behaviors of the exercise leader, use
+Topics include, behaviors of exercise leader, use of

 Fitness Motivation: Preventing Participant Dropout is